dudacgf/ovr_convert/README.md

 Some of the ideas I still have for future functionality:

+ - insert/remove lines of filters directly on the interface
  - make it run under apache or nginx
  - detect if running in the same server as Greenbone Security Assistant to offer convert report directly from gvm using [python-gvm](https://github.com/greenbone/python-gvm).